mantidproject/developer/_drafts/week18.md

 * Change MSDFit to look like FuryFit/ConvFit, various UI improvements ni FuryFit and ConvFit
 * [DensityOfStates]({ site.projecthome }}/DensityOfStates) will calculate a partial DOS from `.phonon` files
 * Optional short description for each algorithm property
+* Changed to more correct fomula for estimating errors in fit parameters

 Detailed Merges for Apr 26 - May 2, 2014
 ----------------------------------------